DataCorrupted/peter-site/content/post/homeward.md

 Telling people that our congress passed the bill that the president can stay forever with no blackball is no different telling people that my mother just get raped.
 (Well, in my defense for such rude words, my "Mom China" did get raped by some money junky.)

 "Emperor?!
-Don't you have a congress or something?"
+Don't you have a congress or parliament?"

 "
  Yeah, our congress passed the bill.